Jamalon Brings Books Beyond Borders

 Before Jamalon, Ala was doing his master’s at the Athens Information Technology in Greece with a partial scholarship.
 He was also working as a Business Intelligence Engineer at the Consolidated Contractors International Company, before returning back to Jordan to work on his startup idea.
 He also studied Scaling Entrepreneurial Ventures at Harvard’s executive program.

 Ala participated in Oasis 500, an incubator in Jordan helping early-stage startups with management and financial advice.
-Thanks Ala, we wizards now know where from Jordan to order this week’s title for our Sorcerer Book Club.
+Thanks, Ala, we wizard now know where from Jordan to order this week’s title for our Sorcerer Book Club.